 HELP US INVESTIGATE

 With people unable to travel from their local area due to inaccessible bus stops or platforms, we want to find out just how bad the problem of accessibility is across public transport in Ireland through freedom of information requests and by talking to those affected.
-We also want to find out if schemes administered by Irish Rail such as taxis to accessible stations are working in practice.

 We want to investigate what is being done by both public and private transport operators to improve accessibility and whether these are adequate for passengers.